amykyta3/speedy-antlr-tool/docs/example.rst

 compiler and build everything from source.

-Since you probably dont have access to every variant of Windows/Linux/macOS, this is typically done using a continuous integration service like `Travis-CI <https://travis-ci.org>`_.
-This YAML file tells Travis-CI how to run your project's tests, and how to deploy to PyPi.
+Since you probably dont have access to every variant of Windows/Linux/macOS, this is typically done using a continuous integration service like Github Actions.
+This YAML file tells Github Actions how to run your project's tests, and how to deploy to PyPi.
 I'm also using `cibuildwheel <https://github.com/joerick/cibuildwheel>`_ to automate building all the different distribution variants.